yuanchenyang/personal-website/_research/06_first-order-sos.md

 squares decomposition of a million-degree polynomial in less than 30 minutes.

 Benoît Legat\*, **Chenyang Yuan\*** and Pablo Parrilo.
-"Low-Rank Univariate Sum of Squares Has No Spurious Local Minima" _Preprint_.
+"Low-Rank Univariate Sum of Squares Has No Spurious Local Minima" _To appear in SIAM Journal on Optimization_.
 [\[arxiv\]](https://arxiv.org/abs/2205.11466)

 <div><b>Talks:</b></div>